-The typical asking rate per listing is in the $30's per square foot per year.
-The Inner Richmond region is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $16 per sqft per year.
-That's a 32% decline in rent.
+Most listings are in the $20's per square foot per year.
+The Inner Richmond region is experiencing a decrease in rates.
+In the last 3 months, the median rate fell $22 per sqft per year.
+That's a 43% decrease in rent.

-Compared to the rest of the Bay Area market, the Inner Richmond submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated submarket.
+Compared to the rest of the Bay Area market, the Inner Richmond submarket has lower rates, so you should have no trouble finding a great deal in this discounted submarket.

-In the last 90 days, 1 listings have been made available, which means office spaces are probably going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 1 listings have been posted online, which means new listings most likley are leasing quickly.
+You'll want to be prepared to make an offer immediately.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.